-There have been many tutorials for building your own Jupyter server, but not enough focus on building a lasting one, that is — how to ensure Jupyter runs even after ssh connection breaks up or system reboots.
+There have been many tutorials on building your own Jupyter server, but few focuses on building a lasting one, that is — how to ensure Jupyter continues to run even after ssh connection breaks up or system reboots.

-That is the tragic story I bet many ML engineers have been quite familiar with after precious hours of trainings had gone to waste.
-Here we are going to summarize three popular solutions that had been tested on Ubuntu (Let me know if any CentOS user runs into problem).
-This post assumes you have experience with spinning up a Jupyter server.
+ML engineers have been cursing the unstable ssh connections that their precious hours of training had gone to waste because of it.
+Here we are going to summarize three popular solutions for a forever Jupyter server that had been tested on Ubuntu (Let me know if any CentOS user runs into problem).
+This post assumes you have experience spinning up a Jupyter server.

 The easiest solution comes to rescue.
-We get that not all machine learning researchers have experience with server provisioning — that is why we recommend
+We get that not all machine learning researchers have experience with server provisioning — that is why I recommend

 tmux as our first pick.
 Both Ubuntu and CentOS come with